Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `radiusClientRootCertificates`

-The root certificates of the Radius client.
+The revoked RADIUS client certificates for the configuration.

 - Required: No
 - Type: array